viamrobotics/docs/docs/components/camera.md

 ### HTTP server cameras

-If you have an http endpoint that is streaming images, you can create a VIAM camera from that URL.
+If you have an HTTP endpoint that is streaming images, you can create a Viam camera from that URL.
 If you want to create a camera for 2D images, use a `single_stream` server.
 If you have two endpoints, one for color images and one for depth images, you can use `dual_stream` so that you can also directly generate point clouds.

 #### Single Stream